Videos Show UHS Hospital Staff Assaulting Young Patients

 Many of the patients at RISE come from tough circumstances; some are violent.
 Among Hill Crest staff, it’s known as the place where no one wants to work.

-In contrast to nurses and doctors, mental health technician at Hill Crest are only required to have a high school diploma, though experience working in a residential treatment center is preferred, according to a job description.
+In contrast to nurses and doctors, mental health technicians at Hill Crest are only required to have a high school diploma, though experience working in a residential treatment center is preferred, according to a job description.
 Yet these floor workers spend the most time with the patients, doing everything from taking them on outings to intervening during fights and checking on them while they sleep.

 Despite receiving millions of dollars of public funds to house those patients, the hospital gave these employees minimal training, staff members repeatedly said.